 Emergency room technician jobs require EMT certification.
 These positions can be first steps towards advanced medical careers, such as becoming a nurse or doctor.
 Other hospital-based jobs may also be available to EMTs, depending on the regional needs.

-Editor’s Note: Check with potential employers to learn about any required training or certifications.
+Editor’s Note: Check job descriptions or with potential employers to confirm required certifications and learn about salary information.